Getting Started. Some useful references...

 Join us in "Speaking Indian" and to be able to make a true translation of this word and others.
 We hope to provide enough information to get you started and maybe also to have sufficient knowledge to start reading and writing it.
 If you already have some language proficiency, perhaps you could help us to get others going by contributing to our knowledge.

-There are resources available through the Internet and books.
+There are many resources available that may help you.
 Here are some of them.

 - Website "Native Languages of the Americas: Preserving and promoting American Indian languages" is a good place to look.
 There is a huge amount of information here, vocabularies, word lists, cultural information and much more.